Vindexus/PoweredByHeresy/game/github/basicmoves.md

 ### <a class="anchor-from-text" id="aid-or-interfere"></a>Aid or Interfere

 When you **help or hinder someone**, describe how and roll+bond with them.
 On a 10+ add +2 or -2 to their roll, your choice.
 On a 7-9 add +1 or -1 to their roll, your choice, but you open yourself up to danger, retribution, or cost.

+Many of these moves are taken directly from Dungeon World.